cartesi/docs/cartesi-rollups/quickstart.md

 ✔ Application created at /js-dapp
 ```

-Your application entry point will be the `src/index.js` file
+Your application entry point will be the `src/index.js` file.

 ## Build the application